markgyoni/geopol/docs/Getting_Started/Recipe_Changes.md

 *These changes will not be visible if our JEI scripts are not installed on the client.*

-## Temporary List of Banned Items
+## List of Banned Items

 :::warning

 Some recipies may not be removed yet.
 Don't craft them.

 :::
-- 152mm Nuclear Shell
+- 152mm Nuclear Shell's
-- 100rnd magazines
+- 100rnd magazines (Excludes weapons that only except 100rnd mag's)
-- Diamond armor in its various forms.
+- Diamond armor.
 Includes colored versions.
-- All MWC vests
 - MWC turrets
-- Elytra

-### Item Additions

-- Refined Core
-- Ultimate Refined Core
-- Wither Fragment
-### Recipe Additions

-- 8 Wither Fragments to 1 Wither Skeleton Skull

-#### Quality of Life Additions
-- 1 flint from 3 gravel
-- 8 logs to 4 chests

-### Recipe Removals

-- 152mm Nuclear Shell
-- 100rnd magazines
-- All diamond armors
+- Elytra's

 ### Recipe Changes
-- Refined Storage Machine Casing requires 1 Refined Core instead of 1 Stone.
 - Modern Warfare Cubed Weapon and Armor Workbench.
 - Modern Warfare Cubed Ammo Press.
 - All of the [Immersive Vehicles](https://docs.geopolmc.org/docs/Mods/Immersive_Mods/Immersive_Vehicles) benches.